Conspiracy theories and where to find them on TikTok

 \section{Related Work}

 The study of online conspiracy theories is broad and diverse, with researchers exploring this complex phenomenon from multiple perspectives.
-This section reviews relevant studies, emphasizing psychological and linguistic analyses, algorithmic recommendations, available datasets, and strategies for de-platforming.
+This section reviews relevant studies, emphasizing linguistic analyses, available datasets, and strategies for dealing with this phenomenon.

-Douglas et al.~\cite{douglas_understanding_2019, sutton_conspiracy_2020} have taken a psychological approach to identify the defining traits of conspiracy theory believers, finding common factors among this group, such as lower levels of income and education. \citet{enders_relationship_2023} studied the relationship between social media usage and the inclination to believe in conspiracy theories, finding that social networks alone are not sufficient to effectively convey conspiratorial messages.
-Others instead studied the actors who share and endorse conspiratorial content starting even from the first examples of widely known conspiracies \cite{byford_conspiracy_2011, douglas_what_2023}.
+\citet{douglas_understanding_2019, sutton_conspiracy_2020} adopted a psychological approach to identify key traits of conspiracy theory believers, revealing common factors such as lower levels of income and education. \citet{enders_relationship_2023} examined the relationship between social media usage and the tendency to believe in conspiracy theories, finding that social networks alone are insufficient for effectively conveying conspiratorial messages.
+Other studies have examined the individuals who share and promote conspiratorial content, tracing their roles back to some of the earliest widely known conspiracy theories~\cite{byford_conspiracy_2011, douglas_what_2023}.

-\citet{ahmed_covid-19_2020} studied several phenomena linked to conspiracy theories on Twitter, especially those that are a consequence of global crises like the 2020 COVID-19 outbreak.
-Other contributions~\cite{bruns_corona_2020} have documented the trajectory of 5G and coronavirus-linked conspiracy stories on Facebook. \citet{bruns_coronavirus_2021} also proposed an additional analysis where they explored more deeply the trajectories of the narratives on the same platform. \citet{samory_conspiracies_2018} studied conspiratorial discourses following the happening of dramatic events, such as terrorist attacks or mass shootings.

-YouTube is frequently studied for its controversial content, leading researchers to scrutinize its algorithmic recommendation strategies \cite{matteo_cinelli_conspiracy_2022}.
-Previous work \cite{haroon_auditing_2023, hosseinmardi_causally_2024} has employed bots to simulate users' activity on the platform, tracking their recommendations.
-They found that some consumption trajectories led to problematic content, including conspiratorial videos. \citet{cameron_ballard_conspiracy_2022} explored the advertisement and monetization strategies used by conspiracy channels on YouTube, finding that conspiratorial creators tend to use external monetization platforms more than the baseline mainstream channels. \citet{grusauskaite_picturing_2022} went more in-depth with the study of a sample of YouTube videos shared by conspiratorial users on online social media, identifying typical archetypes of communication used by the content creators.